lenskit/lkpy/docs/guide/splitting.rst

 -----------------------------

 The simplest preparation methods sample or partition the records in the input data.
-A 5-fold :func:`crossfold_records` split will result in 5 splits, each of which extracts 20% of the user-item interaction records for testing and leaves 80% for training.
+A 5-fold :func:`.crossfold_records` split will result in 5 splits, each of which extracts 20% of the user-item interaction records for testing and leaves 80% for training.
 There are two record-based random splitting functions:

-* :func:`crossfold_records` partitions ratings or interactions into 5
+* :func:`.crossfold_records` partitions ratings or interactions into 5
   equal-sized splits.
-* :func:`sample_records` produces 1 or more disjoint samples of the ratings for testing.
+* :func:`.sample_records` produces 1 or more disjoint samples of the ratings for testing.

 .. note::